Yellow, 6962 metres, CR76.3/146

 5/ The club logo depicts a Blue Crane.
 Each hole is named after a species of bird, and all 18 are found on the property.

-5/ Men’s club champion Yurav Premlall is 16 and ranked among SA’s top 5 amateurs.
-He first won the club championship aged 13 in 2017.
+6/ Club member Yurav Premlall is ranked among SA’s top 5 amateurs and first won the Glendower club championship aged 13 in 2017.

 If you've played this course recently, why not tell us all about it?
 Follow the link to our review section, complete our grading criteria and give us some details on your experience.
 If selected, your review will appear amongst the course’s collection of player reviews.